-- 4. Player(s) aligned in a stationary position within one yard of the line of scrimmage may not make quick, abrupt or exaggerated actions that are not part of normal defensive player movement (A.R.
+4. Player(s) aligned in a stationary position within one yard of the line of scrimmage may not make quick, abrupt or exaggerated actions

+- that are not part of normal defensive player movement (A.R.
 7-1-5-IV). - 5.
-No player may cross the neutral zone and without making contact continue his charge toward any back.
+No player shall use words or signals that disconcert opponents when they are preparing to put the ball in play.
+No player may call defensive signals that simulate the sound or cadence of (or otherwise interfere with) offensive starting signals.

-PENALTY [1-5]-Dead-ball foul.
-Five yards from the succeeding spot [S18 or S21].
+PENALTY [4-5]-Dead-ball foul, delay of game.
+Five yards from the succeeding spot [S21].